Best Domain Name For Affiliate Marketing

 So, I had to test it out myself.

-My final conclusion is keywords don’t help with site or search engine ranking.
 At least not as much as people are trying to make you believe.

 To further back this theory up John Mueller from Google, said just because a website has a keyword in the domain name does not mean that it is more relevant.